 The rest of the letters are a combination of a consonant and a vowel, for example, ka, ki, ku, ke, ko and n ン - the only singular consonant.

 Katakana is literally "fragmentary kana" and is square and angular in shape in comparison with the more rounded hiragana.

-Katakana is often taught in Japanese kindergarten and, along with hiragana, is learnt before children begin on Chinese characters in the first grade of elementary school.
+Katakana is often taught in Japanese kindergarten and, along with hiragana, is learned before children begin on Chinese characters in the first grade of elementary school.

 Kanji (Chinese characters) above with katakana below

 Katakana is usually used in the following ways:

 Katakana was developed in the Heian Period (794-1192) from parts of Chinese characters as a kind of shorthand, supposedly by students studying Buddhism.

 Katakana, hiragana and kanji (Chinese characters) all in the same sentence!